Choosing the right vehicle for your charitable giving goals

 A private foundation is a charitable vehicle typically established by an individual or family with a substantial initial gift.
 A board of directors or trustees oversees the private foundation and is responsible for receiving charitable contributions, managing and investing charitable assets, and making grants.

 With a private foundation, you can establish a legacy beyond your lifetime and allow family members to be employed or serve as members of the governing board.
 Over time, the board's investment management decisions may help grow the amount of assets available to support the foundation's charitable mission.
-Because you maintain full control over grant-making decisions, you can support charitable programs undertaken by individuals, scholarship programs, and other entities, as well as 501(c)(3) charities.
+Because you maintain full control over grant-making decisions, you can support charitable programs undertaken by individuals, scholarship programs, and other entities, as well as other 501(c)(3) charities.

 When compared to a DAF, private foundations are administratively more complex.
 They require legal setup and ongoing maintenance, including annual filings and other reporting.
 For these reasons, a private foundation may be more appropriate for someone who is interested in becoming immersed in the execution of their giving strategies, including managing the organization, hiring a staff and investment managers, actively managing grantmaking, and sponsoring charitable events.